Cabinetmaking

 NCCER CORE

-Cabinetmakers work in residential and commercial settings, where they use creative skills in design and analytical skills to interpret drawings and layouts.
-Tasks include cutting, assembling, finish-sanding, staining and sealing wood cabinets.
-According to the Bureau of Labor Statistics, cabinetmakers earned an average of $30,530 in 2016.
-Though companies are more likely to hire employees who are computer savvy, cabinet makers who are expert woodworkers will continue to have good job opportunities.
+Cabinetmakers are vital contributors in both residential and commercial settings.
+They employ creative design skills and analytical abilities to interpret complex drawings and layouts.
+Key responsibilities include cutting, assembling, finish-sanding, staining, and sealing wood cabinets.
+According to the Bureau of Labor Statistics, cabinetmakers earned an average salary of $43,260 in 2023.
+While technological proficiency is increasingly valued, expert woodworking skills remain in high demand, ensuring strong job prospects for skilled cabinetmakers.